msteenab/Group3-repo-projects/Selenium Lab.md

 ![pipCommand](https://github.com/3osmic/Group3-repo-projects/assets/113747615/e9cf1bf1-cda0-4ff6-83b5-e7f4389c208b)

-Once installed, a successfully installed message should be displayed.
+Once installed, a "Successfully installed" message should be displayed.

 - For more information on selenium, visit their website at: https://www.selenium.dev/